Most private foundation donors restrict their support to one or perhaps a few select causes that engage their passion. Not Diana Barrett.

 NAME ONE INDIVIDUAL OR ORGANIZATION THAT HAS PARTICULARLY IMPRESSED YOU.
 WHY?

 The Acumen Fund.
 I sit on Acumen’s advisory board and always come away from their meetings impressed with the work they do and how they do it.
 In particular, they do an excellent job of listening to what the actual, rather than perceived, needs of the poor are.
 Once they understand this aspect, they identify innovative and scalable solutions and support them through an equity-financing model.
 Too often, as philanthropists, we think we know what is needed, and we don’t take enough time to really understand the root causes of poverty in different communities.
 Acumen is a great example of an organization that focuses on the root causes and building sustainable solutions.

-10. WHAT QUESTION DO YOU WISH WE HAD ASKED, AND WHAT IS THE ANSWER?
+WHAT QUESTION DO YOU WISH WE HAD ASKED, AND HOW WOULD YOU ANSWER IT?

 I wished you had asked about the role of partnerships and collaboration in our work.
 I think is a critical aspect of the work that philanthropists do, particularly in light of the complexity of the social problems that we face.
 At Fledgling, this is something we focus on every day in different ways.
 We help the filmmakers we support to develop partnerships with nonprofits that are working on the issues that their films address.
 We want to be sure that the film campaigns they develop are driven by the needs of the movements.
 And, as an organization, we look for opportunities to partner with other organizations and funders to help deepen and maximize our work and the work of our grantees.